<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 Transfer to Turin

 This morning after breakfast you will get a group private transfer to the Turin Airport.
-The transfer is about 1 hr and 15 min.
-You can also extend your stay and enjoy the Truffle Festival.
+The transfer is about 1 hr and 40 min.

 • Bikes (choice road carbon or hybrid; pedal-assisted at additional cost)